r0hitm/devavatar-archived/src/content/blog/syncing-obsidian-for-free-empower-your-workflow-on-any-device.md

 **Optional**: If you're going to also use Method 2 along with this method, then add `.stfolder` to the `.gitignore` file.
 And create `.stignore` and add `.git`.

-1. Download and install Syncthing from the official website for your devices. \[[Syncthing Download Page](https://syncthing.net/downloads/)\].
-Refer to Syncthing documentation.
-(Install the F-Droid version on Android.)
+1. Download and install Syncthing from the official website for your devices. \[[Syncthing Download Page](https://syncthing.net/downloads/)\]. ~~(Install the F-Droid version on Android.)~~ For Android, use the [Synthing-Fork](https://github.com/Catfriend1/syncthing-android/releases) because the official android client has been discontinued.
 2. Connect them to the same network.

 ### Desktop (PC/Mac)